-Old Blind Dogs plays traditional Scottish music with influences from jazz, blues, Middle Eastern music, reggae and rock.
+Old Blind Dogs plays traditional Scottish music with influences from jazz, blues, French Canadian and Breton music, reggae and rock.
 The band has long delighted our Folk Music Society, with tickets sold out for some of its prior six concerts at Caltech.

 Old Blind Dogs formed in 1992 in Aberdeen, Scotland, and first played for our group (then the Caltech Folk Music Society) in 2002.
 The band’s personnel has changed some over the years, though it’s still the same as for their excellent 2019 Caltech show.
 The players are original-member Jonny Hardie on fiddle and vocals, with Aaron Jones (cittern/guitar/vocals), Ali Hutton (pipes/whistles) and Donald Hay (percussion/vocals).

 “The Old Blind Dogs play with a compelling energy and intoxicating rhythm, …as players and audience seem to share a wild ecstasy of emotion,” says a reviewer for The Scotsman, a Scottish national newspaper.
 The band is known for soaring fiddle playing, stirring pipes, and fine singing, punctuated by extraordinary percussion.
 A reviewer for the Bright Young Folk website says the current members “create such a tight sound with rhythms, harmonies, melodies and lyrics that sweep you along in whichever direction they choose.”
 Included on their newest album Knucklehead Circus is The Thin Man, highlighted in the video below.